 We are seeking to admit students whose potential to benefit from our research-led learning and teaching can be demonstrated through a range of qualifications and achievements.

-You will need to satisfy the relevant Admissions Tutor that you have met, or will meet, the necessary academic and non-academic criteria required for the programme of study.
+You will need to satisfy to the relevant Admissions Tutor that you have met, or will meet, the necessary academic and non-academic criteria required for the programme of study.
 Able applicants who have not followed a focused programme of study will also be considered.
 Applications are considered on their individual merits.

 Our online course finder and postgraduate prospectus will give you a broad overview of the entry requirements for particular degree programmes.
 However, we welcome applications from those offering alternative qualifications.
 We will also consider applications from those with combinations of qualifications and those with other relevant life/work experience.

 All overseas applicants whose first language is not English must have a standard of written and spoken English that will enable them to benefit fully from their course of study.
 See our English language requirements for further information.